 Includes accelerated master's option

 Missouri State University’s MFA program is designed to build upon the strengths of the University, the College of Arts and Letters, and the Art and Design Department to develop candidates' studio art and/or design practice in contemporary media-specific or interdisciplinary approaches.
 Complementing the MFA program, the MSEd, Secondary Education, Art area of emphasis helps to further the education of K-12 teachers who can specialize in art education, studio, or art history.
 The Art and Design Department provides studio facilities and equipment for animators, ceramicists, digital and video artists, graphic designers, drawing students, Illustrators, jewelers, metalsmiths, painters, photographers, printmakers, and sculptors.

-Brick City Galleries, 215 W. Mill St., (417) 836-6794, http://art.missouristate.edu/brickcitygallery.htm.
-Exhibitions change monthly during the school year.
-Each year the exhibition schedule includes shows by distinguished artists and designers who are internationally, nationally and regionally known.
+Exhibitions at Brick City Galleries, located in the downtown arts complex, change monthly during the school year.
+Each year the exhibition schedule includes work by nationally and internationally-recognized artists and designers.
 Faculty exhibitions are scheduled bi-annually.

-Student Exhibition Center, 838 E. Walnut St., (417) 836-6999, http://sec.missouristate.edu/.
-Located near campus on historic Walnut Street and John Q. Hammons Parkway, this converted Victorian two-story building contains exhibitions of student work that change monthly during the school year.
+The university also supports the Student Exhibition Center located near campus on historic Walnut Street and John Q. Hammons Parkway, this converted Victorian two-story building contains exhibitions of student work that change monthly during the school year.
 Each year the exhibition schedule also includes a Foundations Show and Senior Design Show.
 Additional shows may vary from year to year.